Ordinary waiting period

 When you don’t have to wait

-Depending on your situation, you may not have to wait for 1 week.
+Depending on your situation, you may not have to wait the 1 week waiting period.

 If you reclaim a payment